NoisyAtom/noisyAtom_config/noisyatom_webportal/README.md

 ## 3. Brief Description Of Files
-Here is a brief description of each playbook you’ll find:
+Here is a brief description of each playbook.
+A playbook is a list of instructions carried out by ansible.
+Ansible will run a playbook to carry out the tasks described on your remote machine.
+Here you’ll find a description of each
+playbook:

 ### 3.2 create_users.yml
 This creates an admin and CMS user on the remote server.
 When setting up server components and installing software the admin user will be used.
 When running the web portal and setting the portal up only the CMS user will be used.